pwighton/ci-qms/SOP-006--Outsourced_Activities_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for selecting, qualifying, contracting, and overseeing external organizations that perform *observational study* activities on behalf of __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes requirements for selecting, qualifying, contracting, and overseeing external organizations that perform *observational study* activities on behalf of __NewInstitute__.

-It ensures that outsourced activities maintain the same quality standards as internally conducted work.
+This procedure ensures that:

+- External organizations are qualified before performing study-related activities
+- Written agreements define transferred duties and responsibilities
+- Oversight is maintained throughout the engagement
+- Quality standards are equivalent to internally conducted work

+While __NewInstitute__ may transfer study-related duties and functions to an external organization, ultimate responsibility for the quality and integrity of study data remains with __NewInstitute__.

 ## 2.0 SCOPE